mouboo/cowsayaas/README.md

 # Cowsay as a Service

-User curl(1) or similar tools to recieve cowsay messages from a server.
+User curl(1) or similar tools to receive cowsay messages from a server.

 Example: